eMahtab/spring-projects/spring-core/application-context/README.md

+### spring-core

+Basic building block for Spring that in conjunction with Spring Beans provides dependency injection and IoC features.

 ### spring-context

 Spring Context provides access to configured objects like a registry (a context).
 It inherits its features from Spring Beans and adds support for internationalization, event propagation, resource loading, and the transparent creation of contexts.